cooljeanius/Wolf3D-iOS/Readme.md

 think the App Store is an extremely important model for the software business.
 Unfortunately, things have conspired against us being out early on the platform.

-Robert Duffy and I spent a week early on starting to bring up the Orcs & Elves DS codebase on the iPhone, which would have been a nice project for a launch title, but it was not going to be a slam dunk.
+Robert Duffy and I spent a week early on starting to bring up the Orcs&Elves DS codebase on the iPhone, which would have been a nice project for a launch title, but it was not going to be a slam dunk.
 The iPhone graphics hardware is a more capable superset of the DS hardware (the driver overhead is far, far worse, though), but the codebase was fairly DS specific, with lots of Nintendo API calls all over the place.
 I got the basics drawing by converting things to OpenGL ES, but I was still on the fence as to whether the best approach to get all the picky little special effects working would be a complete GL conversion, or a DS graphics library emulation layer.
 Coupled with the fact that the entire user interface would need to be re-thought and re-tested, it was clear that the project would take several months of development time, and need artists and designers as well as coding work.
 I made the pitch that this would still be a